queensk/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 > Must show all processes, for all users, including those which might not have a TTY
 > Display in a user-oriented format
 > Show process hierarchy

+# 1. List your processes
+## File: 1-list_your_processes

+> Write a Bash script that displays a list of currently running processes.

+> Requirements:

+> Must show all processes, for all users, including those which might not have a TTY
+> Display in a user-oriented format
+> Show process hierarchy